 Performing this job requires a variety of skills, from learning company specific computer programs to sometimes being able to speak multiple languages.
-We invite you to learn more about our dispatchers, their personal opinions, and the culture of service at Status Trucks.
+We invite you to learn more about our dispatchers, their personal opinions, and the culture of service at Status Transportation.

 We have a great team here at Status and we stick to our strategy.
 We have great teamwork, we build great relationships and we work really well together.

 Hi, my name is Alex, I am a truck dispatcher at Status Transportation.
 Whether it is talking to brokers or to Owner Operators, I enjoy connecting with people and building relationships.